Consuegra

-Consuegra is a municipality located in the province of Toledo, Castile-La Mancha, Spain.
+Consuegra is a municipality of Spain belonging to the province of Toledo, in the autonomous community of Castile-La Mancha.
 In 2018, the municipality had a population of 10,098 inhabitants.
 It is 80 km from Ciudad Real and 60 km from Toledo.
 Consuegra is located in La Mancha region, famous for its extensive dry plains, vineyards and historical constructions such as windmills.

 The principal economy sector is agriculture.
 The industry is predominated by textile and wood.
 Tourism has become a new economical source in the 21st century.
 The castle and the windmills are Consuegra's most important monuments.

-Most Spanish windmills, like those described in Miguel de Cervantes' early 17th century novel Don Quixote, can be found in the community of Castilla-La Mancha, in central Spain.
-The best examples of restored Spanish windmills may be found around Consuegra where several mills can be seen on the hill just outside the town, giving a view of the 12th-century castle and of the town.

-Windmills are also located in Mota del Cuervo, Tomelloso, and Campo de Criptana.
+Geography

+Consuegra is located in the southeast of the province of Toledo, near the eastern fringes of the Montes de Toledo.
+Current-day housing developed near the Amarguillo river and the Cerro Calderico (a 828 m- hill rising circa 100 m above the course of the river), with the plains of La Mancha opening to the north, east and southeast.
+It lies on the CM-42 road route connecting Toledo and Tomelloso, close to the A-3 road route connecting central Spain and Andalusia.

+Annual precipitation average in the area is below 400 mm and the climate features a summer drought typical of a mediterranean climate.

 History

-The settlement dates back to pre-Roman times.
+A Christian man and his Moorish servant discuss in Consuegra (Cantiga #192).

+The urban origins lie on a pre-Roman hilltop settlement (oppidum) on the Cerro Calderico, identified as belonging to the indigenous Carpetani.
+Following Roman subjugation of the Carpetania, the population moved to the plain in between the northern slope of the Cerro Calderico and the Amarguillo river.
+Identified with the Roman city of Consabura, it was promoted to the status of municipium under the Flavian dynasty.

 The Romans dammed the river Amarguillo upstream from Consuegra to regulate the water supply.

 After the Arab conquest, the majority of the Hispanic and Visigothic population remained in the town.
 The castle dates from this period.
 After the reconquista of Toledo in 1085 by Alfonso VI of Leon, Consuegra came under Castilian rule.
 In 1097, Diego, the son of El Cid, was killed in the Battle of Consuegra.
-In this battle, the Castilian army was defeated by the Almoravids under the command of Yusuf ibn Tashfin, which temporarily brought Consuegra back under Arab rule.
+In this battle, the Castilian army was defeated by the Almoravids under the command of Yusuf ibn Tashfin, which temporarily brought Consuegra back under Islamic rule.

+Consuegra circa 1668 as painted by Pier Maria Baldi.

 The castle was once a stronghold of the Knights Hospitaller of the Order of St. John of Jerusalem, part of the order's dominion in the Campo de San Juan.